opendistro/for-elasticsearch-docs/docs/knn/index.md

 # KNN

+KNN is currently only available as part of the Docker image.
+{: .warning }

 Short for its associated *k-nearest neighbors* algorithm, the KNN plugin lets you search for points in a vector space and find the "nearest neighbors" for those points by Euclidean distance.
 Use cases include recommendations (for example, an "other songs you might like" feature in a music application), image recognition, and fraud detection.
 For background information on the algorithm, see [Wikipedia](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm).